The Impact of Spectroscopic Redshift Errors on Cosmological Measurements: Conclusions

 \section{Conclusions}

-In this paper, we investigate the impact of spectroscopic redshift errors on the cosmological measurements. \cref{sec:data spectroscopic survey and redshift errors} introduces two main types of redshift errors, redshift uncertainty and redshift catastrophic failures, which can affect redshift measurements in both ground-based (fiber-fed) and space-based (sltiless) spectroscopic surveys such as eBOSS, DESI and \textit{Euclid}~\cite{ross_completed_2020, yu_elg_2025, collaboration_euclid_2025-5}.
-While redshift uncertainty refers to small errors present in all redshift measurements, redshift catastrophic failures correspond to large deviations from the true values in a small fraction of the measurements.
-Both types of error distort the observed clustering pattern and can lead to potential biases in the inferred cosmological parameters.
+In this paper, we investigate the impact of spectroscopic redshift errors on cosmological measurements. \cref{sec:data spectroscopic survey and redshift errors} introduces the redshift errors, which can affect redshift measurements in both ground-based (fiber-fed) and space-based (slitless) spectroscopic surveys \cite{ross_completed_2020, yu_elg_2025, euclid_collaboration_euclid_2025-1}.
+There are two main types of redshift errors.
+Redshift uncertainty refer to small errors present in all redshift measurements, and redshift catastrophic failures correspond to large deviations from the true values in a small fraction of the measurements.
+Both type of errors distort the observed clustering pattern and can lead to biases in the inferred cosmological results.

-The effect of redshift errors can be quantified and modeled using repeat redshift observations.
-Based on this, in \cref{sec:data contaminated mocks} we use the \QUIJOTE simulation suite to constructed our contaminated mock catalogs.
-For redshift uncertainty, we consider three cases: LRG-like Gaussian, QSO-like Gaussian and QSO-like Lorentzian smearings, with the velocity dispersions informed by DESI EDR studies~\cite{yu_desi_2023}.
-For redshift catastrophics, we use a log-normal Gaussian distribution~\cite{yu_elg_2025} with contamiantion rate $\fc=1\%$ to model ELG-like catastrophics and $\fc=5\%$ for hypothetical slitless-like errors.
-The slitless-like errors also combines LRG-like Gaussian smearing to simulate the observing condition expected in slitless spectroscopic survey such as \textit{Euclid}.
+The effect of redshift errors can be quantified and modeled using repeat observations.
+In \cref{sec:data contaminated mocks} we use the \QUIJOTE simulation suite to construct our contaminated mock catalogs.
+For redshift uncertainty, we consider Gaussian or Lorentzian profiles for LRG-like and QSO-like smearing~\cite{zarrouk_clustering_2018, yu_desi_2023}.
+For redshift catastrophics, we use a log-normal distribution~\cite{yu_elg_2025} with contamination rate $\fc=1\%$ to model ELG-like catastrophics.
+The slitless-like errors assume a hypothetical scenario combining $\fc=5\%$ catastrophics and LRG-like uncertainty to simulate the observing condition in slitless survey.
 The following \cref{sec:methods} describes the methodologies to perform the full-shape power spectrum analysis.
-We use clustering models based on the effective field theory ($\EFT$) of LSS and implement both ShapeFit and Full-Modeling approaches to extract cosmological information, and we fit the power spectrum monopole and quadrupole for $k \in [0.02,0.20] \, \hmpc$.
-The analysis is targeted on DESI- and \textit{Euclid}-like survey with effective volume $V_{25}= 25\,\hgpc$.
+In our baseline fitting, we use clustering models based on the effective field theory ($\EFT$) of LSS, without including the damping term or the multiplicative factor.
+We implement both ShapeFit and Full-Modeling fitting approach to extract cosmological information.
+The analysis is targeted on DESI- and \textit{Euclid}-like surveys with effective volume $V_{25}= 25\,\hgpc$.
 Our key findings are summarized below: